project-lv/penal-codes/src/Chapter_4.md

 ## Article V — Terrorism, Bomb Threats, and Weapons of Mass Harm

 **S.A.R.P.C. §440 — Terroristic Threats (Class A Felony)**
-Threatening mass harm, death, or destruction to intimidate government or population.
+Threatening mass harm, death, or destruction to intimidate the government or population.
 **Penalty:** 30–40 min jail, $5,000 fine.

 **S.A.R.P.C. §441 — Use of Explosive Devices (Class A Felony)**